bocadilloproject/bocadillo/docs/guides/agnostic/templates.md

 Here, you can see an **interpolation** (`title` in double brackets).
 Upon rendering, it is replaced by the actual value of a context variable called `title` that should be passed to the rendering function (see next section).

-You may find Jinja2's [Template Designer Documentation] handy as a thorough description of the Jinja2 templating language.
+You may find Jinja2's [Template Designer Documentation](http://jinja.pocoo.org/docs/latest/templates/) handy as a thorough description of the Jinja2 templating language.

 ## Rendering templates

 You can render templates using the [Templates] helper.
 A typical use case is to create and send HTML content in HTTP views.

-[templates]: ../../api/templates.md#templates
+[templates]: /api/templates.md#templates

 1. Create an instance of `Templates`: